In this article:

 - Contact consent: To verify if a contact has given their express or implied consent.

 - Has opened an email: Can only be used after the « send an email » action has been used.

 - Has clicked on a link: Can only be used after the « send an email » action has been used.

 - Contact matches criteria: your contact will continue in your scenario if it matches the specified criteria.

+The “Marketing automation” module is included in the Plus and Pro plan.
 Click here to learn how to change your plan.